GetPageSpeed/nginx-extras-docs/docs/lua/openssl.md

 - [rand](#restyopensslrand)
 - [x509](#restyopensslx509), [x509.csr](#restyopensslx509csr), [x509.crl](#restyopensslx509crl) and some [x509.store](#restyopensslx509store) functions

-This module is only available on OpenSSL 3.0.
+This module is only available on OpenSSL 3.0 or later.

 ### ctx.new